joedolson/wp-accessibility/src/readme.txt

 * Change: Find non-link elements with `role="link"` and make focusable.
 * Change: Make links using `a` with `role="link"` and no href focusable.
 * Change: Add link styles on `role="link"`.
-* Fix: Apply grayscale on `html` element to prevent shifts in position.
+* Bug Fix: Apply grayscale on `html` element to prevent shifts in position.
-* Fix: Modernize screen reader text classes.
+* Bug Fix: Modernize screen reader text classes.

 = 2.1.19 =